scjx123/ip/docs/README.md

 			> [T][Uncompleted] borrow book
 			> [D][Uncompleted] eat sushi by: Oct 1 2020 06:00PM
 			> [E][Uncompleted] eat sushi by: Oct 1 2020 06:00PM
+	However, do note that for GUI, the display is limited.
+Hence, the list will be chop off.
+You may refer to the CLI for the whole list.
 3. **Mark as done**
 	Marks a task as completed.
 	Format: `done task_index_on_list`
 	Example:
 	- To mark the first task on list as completed: `done 1`

+Expected output:
 4. **Delete**
 	Deletes the specified task on list
 	Format: `delete task_index_on_list`